 The Scholars Academy (SA) is an academically competitive scholarship and mentoring program housed in the University of Houston-Downtown College of Sciences & Technology supporting exceptional minority and female, first time in college (FTIC), first generation, and transfer students pursuing baccalaureate degrees in science, technology, engineering, and mathematics (STEM).
-By providing tuition support scholarships and year-round mentoring with both peer mentors and STEM PhD faculty mentors, a scholar's community forms the foundation for success in this program.
-The Scholar Academy's inception was the result of several initial awards from the USDA and Army Research Office grant in 1999 authored by two UHD STEM professors in chemistry and computer science.
+By providing tuition support scholarships and year-round mentoring with both peer mentors and STEM PhD faculty mentors, a scholar’s community forms the foundation for success in this program.
+The Scholar Academy's inception was the result of an initial Army Research Office grant in 1999 authored by two UHD STEM professors.

 The Scholars Academy mission ten years ago focused primarily upon increasing underrepresented students in the undergraduate STEM university experience.
 Now, the Academy also focuses upon increasing on-time graduation rates and greater retention rates and how many enter graduate/professional programs, after having completed the baccalaureate STEM major at UHD.